CriticallyNoob/GameDev2024/public/work-not-screen-time-Jacob.md

-October 26th
+Work on capstone

+Study Japanese or something

-Work on Capstone
+Work on old assignments